We continue with the ESP8266 and ESP32 tutorials by looking at a server that returns information that changes dynamically with each request.

 Result

-If we run the code we will see that, indeed, we are returning the dynamic content correctly.
-That easy!
+If we run the code, we will see that, indeed, we are returning the dynamic content correctly.
+It’s that easy!

 Of course, this is a very simple example.
-But it is worth learning it very well because, together with the previous post, it forms the basis for setting up our own API.
+But it’s important that you learn it very well because, together with the previous post, it forms the basis for building our own API.

-The main problem with this approach is that it represents a load for the processor because it has to generate the information on each request, and that the treatment of the response Strings can take up a lot of memory if it is long.
+The main problem with this approach is that it puts a load on the processor because it has to generate the information on each request, and handling the response Strings can take up a lot of memory if the response is long.

-In the next post we will see how to improve this by serving the content from Flash memory, and in the next post we will see how to use the available file systems (SPIFFS and LittleFS) to serve static content.
+In the next post, we will see how to improve this by serving content from Flash memory, and in the following one, we will see how to use the available file systems (SPIFFS and LittleFS) to serve static content.
 See you soon!

 Version for ESP8266: https://github.com/luisllamasbinaburo/ESP8266-Examples